Jane Mico: Life

-She was left all her husband's "houshold stuff, plate and jewells" and everything that due to a wife by custom.
+She was left all her husband's "houshold stuff, plate and jewells" and everything that was due to a wife by custom.
 She made her name with the will that she drew up on 1 June 1670.
 She must have died that year as her will was proved on 9 December 1670.
 Her will had significant clauses.
 She gave £400 to the town of Fairford to assist any poor apprentices and this charity operated until 1877 when it was merged with Fairford free school.
 She gave £100 to assist an extant almshouse and another £1,500 to build more almshouses for widows in London.
 This money was not sufficient so it was left in the care of the Mercer's company and in time it had become £2,700 when building started.

 The clauses of her will that lasted the longest concerns gifts made to her nephew (another) Samuel Mico.
-She left him £2,000 which we would get were he to marry one of her nieces.
+She left him £2,000 which he would get were he to marry one of her nieces.
 If he failed then £1,000 would go to save Christian slaves in Tangiers.
 In 1688 her nephew Samuel received £100 a year from these funds towards his education at Magdalen College, Oxford after he made an appeal in the chancery courts.
 He completed his education and claimed the whole of his inheritance but the excucutors resisted on the grounds that he was not yet reached the age of majority (21).
 He did receive the bulk of his inheritance but he died in December 1679 and he was therefore unable to marry a niece and claim the conditional £1,000.